𝐓𝐡𝐞 𝐦𝐲𝐭𝐡 𝐨𝐟 𝐭𝐡𝐞 𝐐𝐮𝐫𝐚𝐧’𝐬 𝐥𝐨𝐬𝐭 𝐯𝐞𝐫𝐬𝐞 𝐚𝐛𝐨𝐮𝐭 𝐬𝐭𝐨𝐧𝐢𝐧𝐠 𝐚𝐧𝐬𝐰𝐞𝐫𝐞𝐝

 Having said this, now lets analyze the wording of the Hadith in question.

-Firstly it says, ‘Allah sent Muhammad with the Truth’, here ‘Truth’ refers to all forms of revelation i.e. both Quran and Prophet’s sayings.
-Next we read, ‘and revealed the Holy Book to him’, here the first word is ‘and’ which is used as i.e. in conjunctive sense (separating the two phrases) and it continues ‘revealed the Holy Book to him’ i.e. the Quran.
+Firstly it says, ‘Allah sent Muhammad with the Truth’, here ‘Truth’ refers to all forms of revelation i.e. both the Quran and the Prophet’s sayings.
+Next, we read, ‘and revealed the Holy Book to him’, here the first word is ‘and’ which is used as i.e. in conjunctive sense (separating the two phrases) and it continues ‘revealed the Holy Book to him’ i.e. the Quran.

 Then it reads, ‘and among what Allah revealed, was the Verse of the Rajm (stoning)’, here ‘what Allah revealed’ includes both types of revelation and not only the Book as we again have the conjunction ‘and’ separating the two phrases.